 The Campus Security Act of 1990 as amended in October 1998 requires that all of the crimes included in the crime statistics report that manifest evidence of prejudice based on race, religion, ethnicity, national origin, sexual orientation, gender, gender identity, or disability be reported as hate crimes.

 What You Should Know

-Many individuals become targets of bias-related incidents because others are unable to accept differences based on race, religion, disability, ethnic/national origin, gender, or sexual orientation.
+Many individuals become targets of bias-related incidents because others are unable to accept differences based on race, religion, disability, ethnic/national origin, gender, gender identity or sexual orientation.
 Miami University condemns such acts.
 At Miami, a bias-related incident directed at an individual or group, owing to their difference, is viewed as an attack on the entire community.
 For a basic guide to university resources explaining how the Miami community supports those who are targets of bias, see What You Should Know.

 If you are a Miami faculty member, staff member, or student and feel that you have been the victim of an incident of bias due to your race, religion, sexual orientation, ethnicity, national origin, gender, gender identity, or disability, you are encouraged to submit a report.